Updated: Jan 11

-May I just raise a hand for my neighbour and her four wonderful kids who last week left this lovely pie on my doorstep for no reason at all (corned beef and potato in case you're wondering and it was delicious).
+May I just raise a hand for my neighbour and her four wonderful kids who last week left this lovely pie on my doorstep for no reason at all (corned beef and potato in case you're interested and it was delicious).
 We're not poorly here and we have plenty of food, I even make pies myself.
 But none of that made any odds when I opened the door and glanced down.
 I nearly had a few tears when I saw it.

 It was the gesture, the thought that we might like to be included in their meal which had a such a impact on me.
 I am sick of my own cooking, my own company and my own house.
 At the same time I'm grateful for them of course but you can get too much of a good thing.

 Last night she struck again.
 This time it was was a couple of piña coladas.
 One of the boys turned up with the creamy glasses and left them on the windowsill.
 Again, completely unnecessary but oh so welcome.
 I scurried outside the back with mine and toasted her over the garden fence, at a safe distance needless to say.